-- (e) Sole Source Purchasing.
+(e) Sole Source Purchasing.
 The City Manager may dispense with this Chapter's bidding requirements if he or she finds that the materials, supplies, equipment, or services are unique because of their quality, durability, availability, or fitness for a particular use and are available only from one (1) source, or, if available from more than one (1) source, can be purchased from the manufacturer or service provider for a lower price.
+If the cost of such sole source purchasing is \$25,000 or greater, then the City Council's approval shall be required.

+Page 12

-If the cost of such sole source purchasing is \$25,000 or greater, then the City Council's approval shall be required. - (f) Piggyback Purchasing.
-The City, through the Purchasing Manager, may purchase materials, supplies, equipment, or services, without complying with the bidding or proposal procedures in this Chapter, from any vendor who offers the materials, supplies, equipment, or services at the same or better price, terms, and/or conditions as the supplier previously offered to another city or other public agency as the lowest bidder pursuant to the competitive bidding or proposal process required by that city or other public agency; provided, that: - (1) A copy of the solicitation has been obtained from the originating city or public agency and reviewed by the Purchasing Manager for compliance with this Chapter; and - (2) The Purchasing Manger determines that the specifications of the materials, supplies, equipment, or services required by the City are not materially different from those specified in the originating city's or public agency's solicitation; and - (3) The selected bidder was selected in compliance with the competitive bidding or proposal process requirements of such city or other public agency; and - (4) The Purchasing Manager determines that the competitive bidding or proposal process utilized is at least the same as that contained in this Chapter; and - (5) The contract resulting from the original solicitation is current or the solicitation is within two (2) years from the date of the City's order, or written justification is provided justifying use of an older solicitation; and - (6) The Purchasing Manager determines that, as a result of piggyback purchasing, the price of the materials, supplies, equipment, or services is lower than it would be if purchased directly by the City pursuant to this Chapter. - (g) Cooperative Purchasing.
-The City, through the Purchasing Manager, may purchase materials, supplies, equipment, or services through a joint powers or other cooperative purchasing program with any local, county, State, or Federal public entity or entities, or any association of public agencies, including the California League of Cities, the California State Association of Counties, and the
+(f) Piggyback Purchasing.
+The City, through the Purchasing Manager, may purchase materials, supplies, equipment, or services, without complying with the bidding or proposal procedures in this Chapter, from any vendor who offers the materials, supplies, equipment, or services at the same or better price, terms, and/or conditions as the supplier previously offered to another city or other public agency as the lowest bidder pursuant to the competitive bidding or proposal process required by that city or other public agency; provided, that:

-National Conference of Mayors, even if the contracts and implementing agreements entered into by the participating entity or association under those cooperative purchasing programs were not entered into pursuant to a process that resulted in the contract being awarded to the lowest responsible and responsive bidder under CMC 2610(i); provided, that:
+(1) A copy of the solicitation has been obtained from the originating city or public agency and reviewed by the Purchasing Manager for compliance with this Chapter; and

+(2) The Purchasing Manger determines that the specifications of the materials, supplies, equipment, or services required by the City are not materially different from those specified in the originating city's or public agency's solicitation; and

+(3) The selected bidder was selected in compliance with the competitive bidding or proposal process requirements of such city or other public agency; and

+(4) The Purchasing Manager determines that the competitive bidding or proposal process utilized is at least the same as that contained in this Chapter; and

+(5) The contract resulting from the original solicitation is current or the solicitation is within two(2) years from the date of the City's order, or written justification is provided justifying use of an older solicitation; and

+(6) The Purchasing Manager determines that, as a result of piggyback purchasing, the price of the materials, supplies, equipment, or services is lower than it would be if purchased directly by the City pursuant to this Chapter.

+(g) Cooperative Purchasing.
+The City, through the Purchasing Manager, may purchase materials, supplies, equipment, or services through a joint powers or other cooperative purchasing program with any local, county, State, or Federal public entity or entities, or any association of public agencies, including the California League of Cities, the California State Association of Counties, and the National Conference of Mayors; provided, that: (1) The selected bidder was selected in compliance with the competitive bidding or proposal process requirements of any participating entity or association; and

-- (1) The selected bidder was selected in compliance with the competitive bidding or proposal process requirements of any participating entity or association within three years of City's approval of the City contract entered into with the selected bidder via cooperative purchasing.; and - (2) The Purchasing Manager determines that the competitive bidding or proposal process utilized is at least the same as that contained in this Chapter; and - (3) The Purchasing Manager determines that, as a result of cooperative purchasing, tThe price of the materials, supplies, equipment, or services may either is likely to be lower or higher than it would be if solicited purchased directly by the City pursuant to this Chapter utilizing the lowest responsible and responsive bidder standard under CMC 2610(i), as the City Council has made a determination that the benefits to City of utilizing cooperative purchasing outweigh any incremental higher price that may be paid by City in certain instances as a result of not soliciting directly utilizing the lowest responsible and responsive bidder standard under CMC 2610(i).
+(2) The Purchasing Manager determines that the competitive bidding or proposal process utilized is at least the same as that contained in this Chapter; and

+(3) The Purchasing Manager determines that, as a result of cooperative purchasing, the price of the materials, supplies, equipment, or services is likely to be lower than it would be if purchased directly by the City pursuant to this Chapter.